JunNealy/JunNealy/README.md

 - 💻 Currently, I'm working as a freelance web developer
 - 📖 I’m currently learning React, Typescript, and C++
 - 🌴 In my free time I love keeping up to date on the latest technologies,  reading classic literature, and running tabletop games
 - 💞️ I’m looking to collaborate on front-end web design
+- 📄 Check out my <a href="www.junypyr.ca">portfolio</a>
 - 📫 Email me at Junypyr@gmail.com

 <h2>Languages and Tools:</h2>